PrincetonUniversity/running_matlab/README.md

 TigerCPU is reserved for large parallel jobs.
 MATLAB jobs can only use a single node so they are not allowed to run on TigerCPU.
 You will either need to run the job on another cluster or if your code can make use of a GPU then TigerGPU can be used.

+### 5. I installed MATLAB through the university on my laptop.
+How do I update the license?

+Please see this [SNAP](https://princeton.service-now.com/snap/?id=kb_article&sys_id=7eca80c8db645384249b7b6b8c9619be) page.

 ## Getting Help

 If you encounter any difficulties while running MATLAB on the HPC clusters then please send